 Find What Works For You

-What is most important about taking a mental health day is being able to find what works for you in terms of what helps you destress and feel rejuvenated again.
+We all need mental health days — you’re not alone in this!
+Check-in with your feelings often, and don’t be afraid to ask for support.
+And when you do take a much-needed day off, see how you’re feeling at that moment.
+What would fill up your cup?
+What would bring you joy and ease?
+Find whatever it is that will help you destress and feel rejuvenated again.
 Be mindful of the things that energize you and help you feel calm.
 Those are the things you want to practice on a regular basis to help you manage feelings of stress and anxiety.
 Prioritize taking care of your mental health and make sure to take days off when you need.